 Many of these medications are effective on their own and can be even more effective if used in combination with therapy and changes to your lifestyle.

 There’s no “best” anti-anxiety medication for every person and anxiety disorder.
-If you think that you have an anxiety disorder and are wondering how to get anxiety medication you should talk to your healthcare provider.
+If you think that you have an anxiety disorder and are wondering how to start the conversation with your healthcare provider, relax.

-They will work alongside you to recommend a medication that’s best suited to your symptoms, needs and general health.
+Tell them your symptoms and they will work alongside you to recommend a medication that’s best suited to your needs and general health.